ironcladlou/GoTools/README.md

 ```
 {
-  // All go tools other than go itself will be executed from this directory.
-Required.
-  "go_bin_path": "/home/user/go/bin",

-  // The global GOPATH to use for go tool executions.
-Available in project settings
-  // "gopath" values as ${gopath}.
-Required.
+  // The GOPATH used for plugin operations.
+May be overridden and used as a
+  // substitution value in the gopath project setting.
+Defaults to $GOPATH.
-  "gopath": "/home/user/go",
+  "gopath": "",

-  // The go installation directory.
-Required.
-  "goroot": "/usr/lib64/golang",

-  // The go architecture to use for package resolution.
-Required.
-  "goarch": "amd64",

-  // The go OS to use for package resolution.
-Required.
-  "goos": "linux",

   // Enable gofmt formatting after a file is saved.
-Optional.
   "gofmt_enabled": true,

   // Instead of `gofmt`, use another command (e.g. goimports).
-Optional.
   "gofmt_cmd": "gofmt",

   // Enable gocode autocompletion support.
-Optional.
   "gocode_enabled": true,

   // Enable GoTools console debug output.
-Optional.
-  "debug_enabled": false,
+  "debug_enabled": false

-  // Use GoTools for all *.go files
-  "extensions": ["go"]
 }

 ```

 Create a GoTools settings key in a Sublime Text `.sublime-project` file (using the `Project -> Edit Project` menu).